 The Probe Request variant Multi-Link element is used to request an AP to provide information of other APs affiliated with the same AP MLD as the AP.
 The inclusion of a Probe Request variant Multi-Link element in a Probe Request frame identifies it as an ML probe request(#2583)(#3360).

-(#1732)(#1834)(#3247)(#2587)The Link Info field contains zero or more Per-STA Profile subelements.
+(#1732)(#1834)(#3247)(#2587)The Link Info field contains zero or more subelements. (#5833) The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).

+(#5833) The Subelement ID field values for the defined subelements are shown in Table 9-322xx (Optional subele ment IDs for Probe Request variant Multi-Link element).

+Table 9-322xx—Optional subelement IDs for Probe Request variant Multi-Link element (#5833)